 3. If my court hearing has been cancelled, when will it be rescheduled?

 Hearings will be rescheduled in accordance with Supreme Court orders, court capacity, and public health requirements.
 Canceled hearings may be scheduled for telephone or video hearings.
 You will receive a notice in the U.S. mail when your hearing is rescheduled.

 4. Are court hearings being held by telephone?

 Yes, most Circuit Court hearings are being held by telephone or video.
 Your scheduling notice from the court should have included a date, time, and number or code to use to participate in your hearing.
 If it did not, please call the court’s Information Center at 1-855-212-1234.

 5. I received a notice from the court saying my hearing will happen over the phone.
 I don’t have access to a phone.
 What do I do?

-If the filing involves an emergency (see Question 1), you may file at the courthouse, if you also pass the screening questions (see Question 7).
-You can also mail emergency filings to theappropriate court.
+If the filing involves emergency relief or a landlord/tenant case pursuant to RSA 540 or RSA 540-A in which you must file required documents or make rental payments you may file in person at the courthouse, if you also pass the screening questions (see Question 7).
+You can also mail emergency filings to the appropriate court.